 Students from home-schooled educational backgrounds are reviewed with the same care and attention to detail as all other applicants.

-- Completed Common Application accompanied by the Brandeis Supplement, which includes a personal statement or essay.
-Learn more about the Common Application.
+- Completed Brandeis undergraduate application, which includes a personal statement or essay.

 - An SAT Reasoning exam or the ACT exam

 - Any transcripts received from other educational post-secondary institutions or the local high school

 - Mid-year report from senior year which includes grades for all classes.
 For Early Decision I students, first quarter or first trimester grades will fulfill this requirement.

 - Detailed description of the curriculum

 - Information identifying any affiliation with a state or national home-schooling organization

 - Letter of recommendation from a teacher (or person in a "teacher" role)

 - Letter of recommendation from an "administrator" or curriculum adviser